kelvinkoon/kelvinkoon.github.io/content/posts/state-machines-pipelines-pokemon.md

 I handled credentials for the Twitter API through Secrets Manager, which was manually provisioned for development and production environments.
 The credentials would be read from Secrets Manager and passed into the writer Lambda through environment variables.
 CDK streamlined the deployments between development and production greatly for this use-case.

-### A Short-Lived Whale
+### Current State

 Unfortunately, [Twitter](https://twitter.com/TwitterDev/status/1621026986784337922) announced they would begin charging for their API services.
 The costs made it difficult for a single developer to justify continuing work on the Twitterbot.
 Though short-lived, the Twitterbot generated positive feedback and saw an average of a few hundred views per day.
-Regardless of Twitter's future policies, it is the right call to invest effort into the core application for the future.
+Regardless of Twitter's future policies, it is the right call to invest engineering effort into the core application for the future.

+## Conclusion

 ### Treading Overengineering